-Metastasized prostate cancer (which is more commonly referred to as metastatic prostate cancer or prostate cancer metastasis), means that the cancer has spread from its original site (the prostate gland) to the lymph nodes, other organs of the body, or the bones (such as the spine, pelvis, ribs or bones of the arms or thighs).
+Commonly referred to as metastatic prostate cancer or prostate cancer metastasis, it means that the cancer has spread from its original site (the prostate gland) to:

 Treatments for metastasized prostate cancer